Together, building a culture of belonging, every day.

 Construction Inclusion Week: We were a participant in the inaugural Construction Inclusion Week, a consortium of large international builders dedicated to advancing diversity, equity and inclusion in the industry.
 Through this effort we advocated for more understanding and awareness through our Kitchell-owned social channels and promoted what we are doing internally to advance the industry.

 Trade partners: We are active in BuildOUT California, which is an alliance of California-based LGBT vendors in the building industry.
 Spearheaded by a group that includes one of our employee-owners, the group has a strong alignment with the Associated General Contractors of California and is actively engaged in targeting LGBT-owned/certified firms to be included in the procurement pipeline for contract pursuits and contracts.

 Recruitment: We have expanded our recruitment efforts to diversify our talent, participating in career fairs at historically black colleges with construction programs as well as the National Society of Black Engineers.
 We are also involved with Hiring Our Heroes, the Phoenix Job Corps and Carpenter Apprentice Programs as a way to introduce candidates to the construction industry.

-Internships: We recently engaged with the Boys & Girls Club YouthForce program to encourage young people to pursue careers in the building industry, by exposing 18-plus-year-olds who are aging out of the traditional program and providing paid internships, hoping to create a long-term path to employee ownership.
+Internships: Through the Boys & Girls Club YouthForce program we are encouraging young people to pursue careers in the building industry, by exposing 18-plus-year-olds to opportunities through paid internships.

 These initiatives are just a few of the works underway to help us be better as it relates to DEI.
 We are eager to share our programs and successes alongside our clients, partners and colleagues as we work toward a more inclusive and accepting industry.